 projects

-I work independently, collaborating with researchers, scientists and AI initiatives on creative and scientific projects.
-As a volunteer citizen scientist, I share data and assist with data classification efforts to further our understanding of Space.
+I am an independent researcher, collaborating with scientists, researchers and AI initiatives to explore and advance creative and scientific endeavors.
+As a volunteer citizen scientist, I contribute and classify data to further our understanding of Space.

 Solar observation data that I contribute to the AAVSO Solar Section, an international group of observers dedicated to observing our Sun, the closest variable star in the sky.
 The AAVSO Solar Section monitors and records sunspots from which the monthly American Relative Sunspot Numbers (RA) are computed and used by scientific and academic organizations.